-B. What do you notice about the length of the written numerals in the examples in the two different numeration systems?
+3. What do you conclude about the length of the written numerals in the examples from the table (for example, MI and 1001 or MMMMCCCXXI and 4321) in the two different numeration systems?

 Later authors of arithmetic books followed Fibonacci's lead, starting with an explanation of the Hindu-Arabic place value system and then providing several examples.
 The picture below is from an Italian book called Libro d'Abaco by Tagliente, first published in 1515.